juancarlospaco/redneck-translator/README.md

-Its not derogatory for anyone, but for *[Scam-Baiting](https://wikipedia.org/wiki/Scam_baiting) & [Fake Data Generator](https://en.wikipedia.org/wiki/Mock_object)* purposes for people not keen with US rural [slang](https://wikipedia.org/wiki/Slang).
+Its not derogatory for anyone, but for *[Scam-Baiting](https://wikipedia.org/wiki/Scam_baiting) & [Fake Data Generator](https://en.wikipedia.org/wiki/Mock_object)* purposes for people not keen with English rural [slang](https://wikipedia.org/wiki/Slang).